 Statement on Teaching, Learning and Assessment

 The aim of this module is to provide students with the knowledge and competence to conduct a biomechanics analysis process in both clinical and performance settings.
 The module will be organised into lectures, tutorials and practical sessions.
 Lectures will provide the background knowledge of proposed content.
 Content will be further explored in tutorials, which will encourage problem−solving, collaborative learning and reflection.
 Practical activities will be used so students can learn by manipulating concepts in an active process.
 Finally, students are encouraged to engage in independent study, in particular reading key texts, in order to further their knowledge base.
 Teaching and learning strategies focus on developing skills in accordance with Abertay graduate attributes.
-The assessment for this module involves completing a case study comprised of two distinct components; one with a clinical focus, the other concentrating on sport and exercise performance.
+The assessment for this module involves completing a case study considering mechanisms of injury and designing an appropriate research design, which will be executed and reported.
 This will primarily assess their application of practical knowledge with underpinning academic theory; allowing students to develop their ability to think critically and apply evidence−based practice.

 Teaching and Learning Work Loads